OrdinaryMagician/ibuki_m/README.md

 *"This one's kinda hard to pull out of my cleavage, but it's worth it."*

 Portable **120mm** artillery?
 It's all possible thanks to **Cyrus Enterprises**.
-Just be sure to have enough room in your **Hammerspace** to store up plenty of rounds to blast 'em all to bits, they'll get auto-loaded as needed.
+Just be sure to have enough room in your **Hammerspace** to store up plenty of rounds to blast 'em all to bits.
+Do note that you need to manually eject fired rounds in order for the auto-loader to feed another.

 #### 120mm "Redeemer" Warhead *[Cells, Mace Spheres]*